The FBI waits outside Bertha’s Gifts and Furnishings for the Hole in the Wall Gang

 Las Vegas Metro Intelligence Commander Kent Clifford and FBI agent Emmet Michaels are very focused on the Spilotro burglary crew for several reasons.
 First because of the bad publicity from the Frankie Bluestein killing, second because of the threats against Sgt.
 Gene Smith and Det.
-David Groover of Metro and thirdly because of Commander Clifford’s trip to Chicago.
+David Groover of Metro and thirdly because of Commander Clifford’s trip to Chicago to threaten Outfit bosses.
 They need a win.
 The FBI and Las Vegas Metro form a task force with the specific intent to bring down Spilotro.
 They will get a huge break.

 What they did not know was that the Feds and Metro Intelligence were all over Romano and he was briefing them about the preparations as July the 4th got closer.
 They chose this weekend to give them more time because the store was closed an extra day, the fireworks would cover any noise and the cops would be very busy on the strip and in the residential areas.

 The fateful night arrives.
 It is July 4, 1981.
-This was a Saturday and the store would not be open again until Tuesday.
-Like that 1957 burglary Frank and Tony did back in Chicago, a long weekend.
+This was a Saturday and Bertha’s Gifts and Furnishings would not be open again until Tuesday.
+Like that 1957 burglary, Frank and Tony did back in Chicago, a long weekend.
 Frank was crazy with suspicion over Sal Romano.
-Tension was running high in all the burglary crew.
+The tension was running high in all the burglary crew.

-The cops and agents had already made their reconnaissance and had establish assignment on fixed positions surrounding Bertha’s.
+The cops and agents had already made their reconnaissance and had established assignment on fixed positions surrounding Bertha’s.
 They alerted the FBI surveillance plane, so it would be overheard circling.
 Agents and Metro officers will form 2-man teams for the moving surveillance around the outside.
 Agent Michaels and Commander Clifford will set up a command post in a nearby building.
 They issue instructions that all moving surveillance crews will maintain a respectable distance and to not alert any of the suspects.
 Each crew is assigned a gang member to monitor.
 They will report when they see them leaving their homes or moving toward the target.
 They will stay way back because they know the entire crew is headed, to Bertha’s.
-The ground crew will be hiding behind air conditioners on other buildings, inside a couple of empty store fronts or watching from a nearby bank roof.
-Once the burglary crew drips off Ernie Davino, Leo Guardino and Wayne mateki, the moving surveillance crew move in a little closer and park.
+The ground crew will be hiding behind air conditioners on other buildings, inside a couple of empty storefronts, or watching from a nearby bank roof.
+Once the burglary crew drips off Ernie Davino, Leo Guardino, and Wayne Mateki, the moving surveillance crew move in a little closer and park.
 The airplane is circling and reporting the movements.
 Joe Blasko has provided each of the burglars with 2-way radios.
 He is sitting outside in a van with police monitors.
-Soon, one of the roof top crews report that they see men on Bertha’s roof.
+Soon, one of the rooftop crews reports that they see men on Bertha’s roof.
 Everybody tenses up and their heart rate and breathing become rapid.

 Sal Romano will lay back and radio to Frank that his car is in a nearby parking lot and the battery is dead.
 Frank responds and pushes his car a short distance away and orders him to ride with Larry Newman.
 Sal will slip away during this time.